 There’s nothing wrong with getting caught up in the holiday cheer!
 Just remember, there’s a lot of planning that goes into a store’s Christmas shopping experience (both retail and online), so you make sure you stick to your budget.
 After all, the NRF found that the holiday season alone accounts for as much as 30% of a retailer’s annual sales.(3) But if you keep these marketing techniques in mind while Christmas shopping, you can save yourself from a season filled with buyer’s remorse.

 Stay out of the stores and away from those marketing tricks!
-Instead, save money and get a great gift for someone during our Green Monday sale happening now in the online store.
-For a limited time, get our best-selling books, classes and tools at Cyber Monday prices.
+Instead, save money and get a great gift for someone from our online store.